ghiscoding/slickgrid-react/docs/grid-functionalities/row-selection.md

 As for multiple row selections, you need to disable `enableCellNavigation` and enable `enableCheckboxSelector` and `enableRowSelection`.
 Then as describe earlier, you will subscribe to `onSelectedRowsChanged` (for that you need to bind to `(gridChanged)`).
 There are 2 ways to choose for the implementation of a row selection, option **1.** is the most common option and is the recommend way of doing it.

 ### 1. with event (preferred way)
 You can also do it through an event since all SlickGrid events are exposed.
-For more info see [Wiki - OnEvents - `3. event`](/ghiscoding/slickgrid-react/wiki/Grid-&-DataView-Events)
+For more info see [Docs - OnEvents - `3. event`](../events/grid-dataview-events.md)

 #### Component
 ```tsx